BCDH/Laravel-eXist-db-REST-Client/README.md

 Laravel-RESTored-eXist-Client
 =============================

-A Laravel client for querying and transforming results from eXist-db via REST API
+A Laravel client for querying and transforming results from eXist-db via REST API.

 ##  Requirements: